valinux/blog/_posts/2016-10-23-howto_installi2p.md

 {% highlight bash %}
 java -jar i2pinstall_0.9.27.jar -console
 {% endhighlight %}
-You See the following questions use 1 to continue after you make your decision
+You will see the following questions use 1 to continue after you make your decision based on where you want to install i2p files.
 {% highlight bash %}
 Welcome to the installation of i2p 0.9.27!
  - I2P <https://geti2p.net/>